Apter-X/Cellarium-2D/README.md

 # Cellarium-2D
-Simple simulation of nodes acting like bacteria
+Simple simulation of nodes acting like bacteria.